Definition

 Conclusion

 Record familiar vs stranger, your role, emotion on waking.
-Flying Window dreams ask what flying changed about window before stillness, flight, or repair—and what one waking step fits that symbol.
+Flying Window asks what flying changed about window before stillness, flight, or repair—and what one waking step fits that symbol.

 Share Your Dream Experience